 Also, check out where the supplements are made.
 If they’re not made in a facility that manufactures supplements for humans how do you know they’re good enough?
 You want your Persian to have the optimum, after all, he isn’t just any old moggy!
 So make sure he gets the absolute best of what’s on offer.
 He deserves it!
 And it’s no good getting the best possible supplement if your cat can’t stand it.
 Make sure you get supplements that your cat will not only tolerate but actively look forward to.
 You know what fussy little so-and-sos they are!

 What you need to feed your Persian cat depends on his age and general condition.
 Obviously growing and developing kittens need more protein to grow, more calorific food to help their development – and supply their boundless energy!
 It might seem a good idea to feed your cat with a food that is purported to be right for every age, but it isn’t.
 Too much nutrition in the formula may actually be bad for older cats who don’t need to grow anymore, and it may not be right for a kitten either.
+No matter what the age is though, avoid any diets with corn.
+This is a big no-no. They are not a good food for your Persian.
+A cat’s food should never have corn in it.
 To be on the safe side, it’s best to check with your vet about the proper food for every stage of your cat’s life.
 She knows best!